-Chaired by Bob Tapella, other advisory board members include Dr. Phil Bailey, Professor Emeritus Dr. Jay Devore, Bob Kitamura, Jeff Pulver, Peter Wiley, and Christine Young.
+Chaired by Jeff Pulver, other advisory board members include Dr. Phil Bailey, Professor Emeritus Dr. Jay Devore, Bob Kitamura, Bob Tapella, Peter Wiley, Christine Young, Erin Steed and Christine Williams.

 Their impact on the Kennedy Library in just a few short years has been profound: DAC members have contributed to the renewal of the library atrium, the creation of the Data Studio, funding the Digital Publishing Pilot program, endowing library student assistant “Earn by Doing” positions, the creation of exceptional collaboration spaces in the library, and establishing a new award for Cal Poly faculty – the Learn by Doing Scholar Awards.

 MembersJeff Pulver, Chair

 Jeff Pulver most recently spent a decade helping transform Workday from a 100 person start-up to one of the leaders in cloud enterprise software with over 1 billion dollars in revenue and 5,000 employees, as Workday’s first VP of Marketing.
 He went on to start Workday’s Global Alliances organization, training over 7,000 consultants during his tenure.
 Jeff spent his last three years at Workday in London building out the European Alliances organization and partner ecosystem before retiring in 2016.